MukkaMaar classes started with just 4 girls on a Mumbai beach

 We celebrated International Women’s day through an Inter-school competition across our schools.
 This time, we saw an attendance of ~2000 people (girls, parents, teachers).
 The event was graced by celebrities like Richa Chadha.

-While offline operations came to a standstill, our team continued online sessions with girls we were connected online with and started volunteering with Khana Chahiye (KC) for relief activities.
-Our team worked on fundraising and needs analysis for KC.
-Overall, we facilitated the delivery of ration for ~1000 families in Andheri and Malad, (Mumbai).
+While offline operations came to a standstill, our team continued online sessions with girls we were connected online with and started volunteering with Khana Chahiye for relief activities.
+Overall, we facilitated the delivery of ration for ~1000 families in Mumbai.

 MukkaMaar was selected as part of UnLtd India's incubation program at the growth stage.

-Leveraging the department of Physical Education, which has 315 PT teachers in Mumbai, we began training them on gender equitable PE pedagogy for the department with a vision to implement MukkaMaar program through existing infrastructure.
-This would be a long (2-3 year) project as we intend to measure impact at the child level, and not just teacher level.
+Leveraging the department of Physical Education, which has 315 PT teachers in Mumbai, we began training on gender equitable PE pedagogy with a vision to implement MukkaMaar program through existing infrastructure.

 Our online program 'Chal Ab MukkaMaar' saw a reach of 11K unique logins, with significant shift in knowledge and skills.